aravind-work/newsql-benchmark/INSTRUCTIONS.md

 **Make sure that you are logged into the Adobe San Jose VPN** Visit http://sanjose-ssh-out.corp.adobe.com/

-*[on local machine]*
+**If you are on a different VPN region, add the IP block to variable.dev_ips in the terraform/variables-common.tf** *[on local machine]*
 ```shell script
 az login